tigera-cs/Calico-Enterprise-Networking-Training/6. Implement Calico Enterprise eBPF/README.md

 ```

-**Note:** If you do not see the pods restart then it’s possible that the ConfigMap wasn’t picked up (sometimes Kubernetes is slow to propagate ConfigMap ).
+**Note:** If you do not see the pods restart then it’s possible that the ConfigMap was not picked up (sometimes Kubernetes is slow to propagate ConfigMap ).
 Try restaarting the tigera-operator.

 6. In eBPF mode Calico Enterprise replaces kube-proxy and there is no need to run kube-proxy in the cluster.
 Run the following command to disable kube-proxy.